. .

 OLD SCHOOL

 The Old School is directly opposite the Church.
-It has a hall, which is available for booking, and also houses the IT Centre and Crick Parish Council office.
-The IT Centre is open to the public at the designated times, shown below, or by appointment.
-Crick Digital Archives are stored on the computers at the IT Centre.
+It has a hall, which is available for booking, and also houses Crick Parish Council office and the Crick Digital Archives.
 The Archives are useful for those pursuing family research or those just interested in Crick past.
-They are available to the public to inspect whenever the IT Centre is open.

 CRICK DIGITAL ARCHIVE

 Many long-term residents commented about “the need to preserve the village’s history”.
-A small enthusiastic group from Crick History Society responded by using the IT facilities to establish a digital archive.
+A small enthusiastic group from Crick History Society responded by using computer techniques to establish a digital archive.

 This project began in 2005 and now has a database of over 1200 items including photographs, news articles, maps, researched data and other documents.
 There are more than 500 photographs.
 Archived items have been used to assemble exhibitions for May Day - continuous photographs of the event since 1932 - and the VE Day celebrations.
 Another project involved the researching and publishing details of the Crick Roll of Honour of all the servicemen named on the war memorial.
 Publication of a booklet containing details of every named person coincided with the restoration of the village's War Memorial.